Artists

 When I graduated from Lord Botetourt High School in 1972, instead of going to a small college and playing football, I went to Virginia Commonwealth University (VCU) and majored in Painting and Print Making.
 I graduated from VCU in 1976.
 Two years later I earned a Master of Art and Liberal Studies degree from Hollins College.

 For many years I traveled to art shows (festivals), showed my work in galleries in various places.
 When marriage and the children came along, I went back to school and obtained a license to teach.
-I taught various stints at both high schools in Botetourt County and have just retired from teaching art after being at Central Academy Middle School in 2016.
+I taught various stints at both high schools in Botetourt County and retired from teaching art at Central Academy Middle School.

 My studio is located at 149 Dale Road in Troutville VA where I live with my beautiful wife, Leslie.
 My studio is open by appointment.